schlawiner/fu-rpg-frei-und-universell/06-race-to-the-temple-of-tot.md

 **Scene**: The majestic Gou Zou Gorge, half a mile deep and crossed by a single iron girder railway bridge.
 Wide open plains lie on either side of the gorge and the Kow mountains lie in the distance.

 **Szene:** Die majestätische Gou-Zou-Schlucht, 800 Meter tief und von einer Eisenträger-Bahnbrücke durchzogen.
-Weites, offenes Flachland lieg an beiden Seiten der Schlucht, die Kow-Berge befinden sich in der Ferne.
+Weites, offenes Flachland liegt an beiden Seiten der Schlucht, die Kow-Berge befinden sich in der Ferne.

 **Descriptors**: open plains, Impassible Gorge.

-**Beschreiber:** offenes Flachland, unpassierbare Schlucht.
+**Beschreiber:** Offenes Flachland, Unpassierbare Schlucht.

 > The characters follow the map to Gou Zou Gorge, by car or horse back.
 Giles Fishburne is ap- proaching fast, aboard the German dirigible Der Vogel.
 Do the characters cross the bridge safely?
 Do they keep their lead on the Germans?